bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-04-30
+Summary of functionality through 2020-05-11

+    + running and per round score added, along with winner at end of game

+    + new "grouping dialog" added after going out to form books and runs

     + took a guess at the cause of last week's dialog closing bug and added some code to help